programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ### Scales: Colors, Legends, and Axes

 Next, you'll explore ggplot2's `scales` function.
 Scales are crucial for determining how data is mapped to visual properties.
 They provide data transformation for position, size, color, and shape aesthetics.
 Additionally, scales define how aesthetics are displayed on the plot, including the range of values, the breaks or tick marks, and the labels.

+Next, you'll explore ggplot2's `scales` function.
+You can think of scales as a set of rules, or a mapping system.
+They take your raw data (like population numbers or country names) and define how those values should be represented visually – what color something should be, where it should be placed on the graph, how big it should appear, etc. Without scales, ggplot2 wouldn't know how to translate your data into a meaningful picture.

+Let's use the sister city data as an example.
+When you create a plot, scales work behind the scenes to transform your raw data into visual elements.
+They specify, for example, how country names convert into different colors ('French cities should be shown in blue'), or how distance between cities translates into point size ('cities with populations over one million should be shown as large points').
+These rules ensure that every element of your data is displayed consistently throughout your visualization, making it easier for readers to understand the patterns and relationships you're trying to show.

 In ggplot2, scales follow a naming convention consisting of three parts separated by underscores: